sachinds501/unify_app/README.md

 **Flutter dart**

 ## Backend
-**Google Firebase**
+**Google Firebase(Currently in Query and User Profile section)**

 **Here i am providing you the [drive link](https://drive.google.com/drive/folders/1lk7IxXvTRhcsiVv5RqBzs6TF0IgeXP5G?usp=sharing) of my application prototype.
-This was the 1st application i had made, i hope i will make it more better.
+This was the 1st application i had made, i hope i will make it more better.**

 ## Thank you so much